Profzubbyd/66DaysofData/README.md

 - I also learnt about the Principle of Parsimony: The simpliest model we can make that gives us all the necessary information required in the experiment is sufficient.
 This means a lot for me as a data scientist so I don't have to worry about all the data I get.

+### Day 13
+- Today, I continued my "Big Data Analytics with Python - Day 7" course being offered by Utiva which I take every weekend.
+We learnt about Matplotlib plots.
+- Though I have completed Kaggle's course on Data Visualization during the week, I still learnt a lot from today's class.
+Learnt about Object oriented plots, during the week I did more of pyplots.
+- This OOPs give you more control of your plots which I see as a very good feature.
+You can specify axes dimensions, draw a plot within another without doing subplots.
+Also, learnt about making adjustments to the plots, changing styles, setting limits, etc. Also handled a dataset and did some comparison among variables using plots.